 54 Ballot

-(1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member to act as returning officer to conduct the ballot.
+(1) If a ballot is required for the election for a position, the Committee must appoint a member to act as returning officer to conduct the ballot.

 (2) The returning officer must not be a member nominated for any position.

 (3) Before the election, each candidate must be provided the opportunity to make a statement in support of his or her election.
-The form of this may be determined by the Committee or at the AGM.
+The form of this may be determined by the Committee.

+(4) The election must be by secret ballot and may, at the discretion of the Committee be conducted by:

+(a) a paper ballot at the annual general meeting; or

+(b) an on-line voting system prior to the annual general meeting.

-(4) The election must be by secret ballot (5) he returning officer must give a blank piece of paper to—
+(5) If the election is conducted using a paper ballot at the annual general meeting, the returning officer must give a blank ballot paper to—

 (a) each member present in person; and